This recipe can be made in a 4- to 5-quart slow cooker.

 - 2 teaspoons chili powder

 - 1/2 teaspoon freshly ground black pepper

-Add the beef cubes to the skillet and cook, turning them to brown on all sides; this will take about 12 minutes.
-The meat will not be cooked through.
-Transfer the browned cubes to a 4- to 5-quart slow cooker.
+Heat the oil in a large skillet over medium-high heat.
+Add the pork and cook, turning to brown it on all sides; this will take about 16 minutes.
+Transfer to a 4- to 5-quart slow cooker.